A Water Efficiency Dataset for African Data Centers: Dataset Evaluation

 \section{Dataset Evaluation}

-Our final dataset provides onsite and offsite (hourly) WUE for capital cities in 41 African countries.
+Our final dataset provides onsite and offsite (hourly) WUE for capital cities in 41 African countries, as well as leakage.
 For clarity, Figure~\ref{fig:average_onsite_WUE} illustrates the monthly averages for a few selected countries in the rainforest and desert regions.
-The plot clearly illustrates seasonal trends, as well as onsite WUE differences of up to about 40\% between climate regions.
-Specifically, desert regions generally are more water-consuming than rainforest regions, which is consistent with the observations in other places \cite{Water_DataCenterEnergy_Tradeoff_Arizona_Real_Measurement_WUE_Monthly_2022_KARIMI2022106194,li2023making}.
-Due to space limitations, we omit the figures for the other regions and offsite WUE while referring the readers to our dataset for details.
+The plot clearly illustrates seasonal trends, as well as onsite WUE differences of \Noah{about 12\%} between climate regions. \Noah{Specifically, rainforest regions generally exhibit higher onsite water consumption than desert regions, as their warmer wet-bulb temperatures require more cooling tower evaporation to reach a target temperature.}

-\textbf{Estimating water consumption for AI models.} To demonstrate the utility of our dataset, we use it to estimate the water consumption of two LLMs, i.e., Meta's Llama-3-70B and OpenAI's GPT-4, following the method in \cite{li2023making}.
-The tasks we evaluate are to write a comprehensive 10-page report and a medium-length email. \emph{The details of estimating these AI models' water consumption and results for writing a medium-length email are available in the appendix.} Figures~\ref{fig:llama3_70B_long_report} and~\ref{fig:gpt-4_long_report} indicate that writing a 10-page report using Llama-3-70B and GPT-4 in Africa could consume approximately \textbf{0.7 liters} and \textbf{60 liters} of water, respectively.
-In addition, we highlight the following points.

-First, 8 of the 11 selected African countries have a lower water consumption than the global average.
-In addition, Morocco and South Africa even have a lower water consumption than the U.S. average.
-This may be surprising, as Africa is commonly viewed as a water-scarce and dry continent.
-The main cause is that these countries generate electricity from energy fuels with relatively lower water intensities.
-Therefore, although the same AI model consumes more onsite water due to hotter weather, the significantly lower offsite water still makes these countries less water-consuming overall than the global average.
-Nonetheless, the actual impacts of running AI model inferences on local water resources in these countries are still significant in light of the high water stress levels in Africa.